Motor-paced racing: Pacing by motorcycle

 The first races were limited more by the speed a motorcycle could achieve than the ability of the rider to follow, with 50 km/h being a good average, according to the historian H. M. Ellis.
 The races became faster as the pacers became faster.
 Paced races kept audiences enthralled for many decades in Europe and, at one time, in North America.
 Tens of thousands watched, especially in Germany.
 The popularity of this form of pacing declined in the latter part of the 20th century.

 There were few rules.
 Pacing machines had small rollers set sideways behind the back wheel to avoid crashes caused by the rider touching the back of the motorcycle, but there were few other regulations.
 Race distances extended to six days, although one-hour and 100 mi contests were more common.
 Windshields were briefly allowed but abandoned after the world championship in 1904.

 Speeds rose and accidents became commonplace.
 An American, Harry Elkes, died of his injuries from a crash in front of 10 000 spectators at Boston, Massachusetts, USA.
 His rear tire exploded at 100 km/h and he was thrown under another rider's pacing machine, which "crushed the prostrate man in a dreadful manner."
 George Leander of Chicago said, "Only the clumsy get themselves killed" before starting a race at the Parc des Princes in Paris.
 Leander was thrown 5 m into the air after 80 km, fell to the track, bounced into the seating and died 36 hours later.
-A crash in Berlin on 18 July 1909 killed nine when a motorcycle careered into the stands and exploded.
+A crash in Berlin on 18 July 1909 killed nine when a motorcycle careened into the stands and exploded.